pasteur-dev/vldb2023/README.md

 ```

 ### Texas Dataset
-The initial version of the paper used the Texas Dataset table charges for 1B rows
+The initial version of the paper used the Texas Dataset table charges for 1B rows.
 But was scraped in favor of MIMIC due to low data quality.
 In the version of Pasteur related to the paper you can work with it by:
 ```bash